-Four of its treatment works have been singled out for upgrading; Skipton, Gargrave, Foulridge and Earby, where the quality of the treated water is to be improved before it is returned to waterways including the River Aire and the Earby Beck.
-This work forms part of a larger, seventy million pound scheme to upgrade sixteen sewage treatment works with a view to improving the quality of the water in over a hundred and twenty miles of waterways.
+Four of its treatment works have been singled out for upgrading; Skipton, Gargrave, Foulridge and Earby.
+Where the quality of the treated water improves before it returns to waterways including the River Aire and the Earby Beck.
+This work forms part of a larger, seventy million pound scheme to upgrade sixteen sewage treatment works.
+With a view to improving the quality of the water in over a hundred and twenty miles of waterways.
 The reduction of phosphorus levels in accordance with the requirements of the Water Framework Directive is an essential factor in the design and implementation of the projects.

 Mark Allsop, Communications Advisor at Yorkshire Water, said: